 This list answers the questions, "Which celebrities have died from typhoid fever?" and "Which famous people died due to typhoid fever?"These notable typhoid fever deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has typhoid fever as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.
 (75 items)

 Franz Peter Schubert was an Austrian composer.
 Schubert died at 31 but was extremely prolific during his lifetime.
 His output consists of over six hundred secular vocal works, seven complete symphonies, sacred music, operas, incidental music and a large body of chamber and piano music.
-Appreciation ...more
+Appreciation of his music while he was alive was limited to a relatively small circle of admirers in Vienna, but interest in his work increased significantly in the decades following his death.
+Felix Mendelssohn, Robert Schumann, Franz Liszt, Johannes Brahms and other 19th-century composers discovered and championed his works.
+Today, Schubert is ranked among the greatest composers of the late Classical era and ...more

 Age: Died at 31 (1797-1828)